Depositing a dataset

 - no legend,

 - To help identify errors in an Excel file, one solution is to open the xlsx file with LibreOffice Calc and save it as a .csv file with UTF-8 encoding.
+See the procedure for Ingesting csv files

 - each Excel file must contain only one tab/sheet, with the variables on the first line (column headers) and one observation per line.